Have you ever had those weeks, heck months where you just go, go, go?

 Have dedicated work hours

-Be sure to have set stop time (or stop times) so when you have downtime you can feel fully present in whatever you’re doing.
+Be sure to have set stop time so when you have downtime you can feel fully present in whatever you’re doing.

 Schedule time to move your body

-Starting the day with 30 minutes of strength training or a HIIT exercise (high-intensity interval training) is a great way to reduces stress, improve your sleep, improve your mood and wake up your brain so you can focus on getting more done in less time.
+Starting the day with 30 minutes of strength training or a HIIT exercise (high-intensity interval training).
+Both are a great way to reduces stress, improve your sleep, improve your mood and wake up your brain so you can focus on getting more done in less time.

 Learn to say NO